Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

-If we also omit $P_4$, then double stars are not allowed.
-What remains is a star decomposition which comes from the well-known solution of the Graham-Pollak theorem, and gives $n-1$ as best result.
+If we also omit $P_4$, then double stars are not allowed, just simple {\bf stars}.
+What remains is a star decomposition which comes from the well-known solution of the Graham-Pollak theorem, and gives $n-1$ as the best possible result.